keu/docs/astro/cross-account-role-setup.md

     If you're the first person in your Organization to authenticate, you'll be granted Organization owner permissions.
 You can create a Workspace and add other team members to the Workspace without the assistance of Astronomer support.
 See [Create a Workspace](manage-workspaces.md#create-a-workspace) and [Add a user](add-user.md).
 To integrate an identity provider (IdP) with Astro, see [Set up an identity provider](configure-idp.md).

-## Step 3:Retrieve an external ID from the Cloud UI
+## Step 3: Retrieve an external ID from the Cloud UI

 You must be an Organization Owner to view the external ID.
 If you are not an Organization Owner, the **AWS External ID** field will not appear in the Cloud UI.